Church Leadership Structure Models to Grow Your Church

 The pastor is the spiritual leader of a congregation.
 They oversee worship services and work closely with members to provide community counseling and other support.
 At the same time, these pastors also teach in schools connected to their congregations.

-The council president leads a higher-level management team, the board of directors.
+The council president leads a higher-level church management team, the board of directors.
 This team sets the congregation's budget, makes personnel decisions, and is responsible for building maintenance.

 The chairman of the Board of Elders leads another group that provides spiritual guidance for members and leaders within the congregation.